 How do I know if my jurisdiction has a rolling clock requirement?

-NCARB has identified 13 jurisdictions that have a rolling clock requirement.
-View a list of jurisdictions with a rolling clock requirement.
+Jurisdictions have been working to remove their rolling clock requirements.
+View a list of current jurisdictions with a rolling clock requirement.

 Why does my jurisdiction have a rolling clock requirement?